The Office of the Inspector-General of Aged Care

 Our structure

 The OIGAC is headed by the Inspector-General of Aged Care, supported by the Agency Executive Director (AED).
 The AED is the senior operating manager of the OIGAC, responsible for the general operations of the agency.
-The OIGAC consists of five collaborative teams:

-* Monitoring and Strategic Operations - responsible for reporting and monitoring and agency strategy
+responsible for reporting, monitoring and agency strategy

 The role